-A probing protocol is used to detect if any agents satisfying a given predicate exist.
-It uses three states 0, 1, and 2 (in addition to any state tested by the predicate) and has transition rules when the responder does not satisfy the predicate and when the responder does.
+A probing protocol is used to detect if any agents satisfying a given predicate exists.
+It uses three states (in addition to any state tested by the predicate) and has transition rules when the responder does not satisfy the predicate and when the responder does.
 Note that this is a one-way protocol.